-At Fitzmaurice, pupils enjoy a broad, rich and exciting knowledge and skills based curriculum, which is designed to be relevant to pupils’ interests, promote enjoyment, encourage creativity and independence, develop pupils’ skills and be appealing to both boys and girls.
+At Fitzmaurice, pupils enjoy a broad, rich and exciting knowledge and skills based curriculum, which is designed to be relevant to pupils’ interests, promote enjoyment, encourage creativity and independence and be appealing to both boys and girls.

 A strength of the school’s broad and balanced curriculum is the outstanding range and quality of learning opportunities and experiences, provided through special events, educational visits and visitors, out-of-school clubs and community links.
-Highlights from previous years include: Health week, visits to We The Curious, Bath, Glastonbury Abbey, Bristol Zoo and London (where we saw the Lion King), the West Wiltshire Dance Festival, and residential trips to Charterhouse and Plas Pencelli.
+Highlights from previous years include: Health week, visits to We The Curious, Bath, Glastonbury Abbey, Bristol Zoo and London (where we have seen a number of West End shows), the West Wiltshire Dance Festival, and residential trips to Charterhouse and Plas Pencelli.

 There are a great many extra curricular opportunities for the children provided through a mixture of free and paid clubs before and after school.
-These change each term, however amongst our most popular are: radio club, netball, active club and choir.
+These change each term, however amongst our most popular are: netball, active club, football, comic making and choir.
 Our sports teams are always highly successful.

 For more detail on what each individual class (or year group) is studying, please take a look at the relevant class page.
 If you require further information about our curriculum please contact your child’s class teacher or if you are a visitor to the site please contact the Office.